tkoletsky1973/YieldLoop/docs/business_plan/10_GO_TO_MARKET_STRATEGY.md

 These tactics are avoided because they introduce misaligned incentives, increase regulatory risk, and undermine user understanding of system boundaries.

 The go-to-market strategy is designed to align with the system’s architectural constraints and long-term operability rather than short-term adoption metrics.

+Marketing and outreach activities are limited to education, documentation, clarity, and infrastructure awareness.
+Marketing spend does not include performance promotion, inducements, or incentive-driven acquisition.